neilmb/tc-bingo/README.md

 pipenv run ./bingo_cards.py config.py
 ```

-The generated PDF file is called `bingo_cards.pdf`.
+The generated PDF file is called `bingo_cards.pdf` (or use the
+`--output-filename` option to choose something different).

 If you want more than the default of 25 cards, there is a `--num-cards` option.